Chapter 2.60

 2. Purchases Greater Than $10,000 but Equal to or Less Than $25,000.
 Purchases where the cost is greater than $10,000, but equal to or less than $25,000, require that the city make every effort to obtain a minimum of three written or oral informal competitive quotes.

 3. Purchases Greater Than $25,000 but Equal to or Less Than $50,000.
-Purchases where the cost is greater than $25,000, but equal to or less than $50,000, require that the city obtain a minimum of three written informal competitive quotes in accordance with administrative procedures developed by the director.
+Purchases where the cost is greater than $25,000, but equal to or less than $50,000, require that the city obtain a minimum of three written informal competitive quotes in accordance with administrative rules and procedures developed by the director.

-4. Purchases Greater Than $50,000 but Equal to or Less Than $100,000.
-Purchases where the cost is greater than $50,000, but equal to or less than $100,000, require that the city follow formal competitive bidding processes.
+4. Purchases Greater Than $50,000.
+Purchases where the cost is greater than $50,000 require that the city follow formal competitive bidding processes.

-5. Purchases Greater Than $100,000.
-Purchases where the cost is greater than $100,000 require that the city follow formal competitive bidding processes.
-The city council shall authorize these purchases based on the results of the formal competitive bidding process and city staff recommendations.
+5. The city council shall authorize purchases that exceed the city manager’s purchasing threshold based on the results of the formal competitive bidding process and city staff recommendations.

 6. The lease of equipment or other personal property shall follow the procedures contained in this section with the aggregate of lease payments over the life of the lease serving as the basis for the purchase cost.